Gok Wan: Early life

-Wan set about losing weight and at the age of 20 he began a crash diet, losing half his weight in several months.
+Wan set about losing weight; at the age of 20, he began a crash diet, losing half his weight in several months.
 In his autobiography he includes a section from a calorie diary he kept at the time, revealing he survived for weeks on end on as little as fruit and honey.
 He also took up to 50 laxatives a day to prevent himself gaining weight from the little food he did consume.
-Wan reveals that during his diet he lacked energy and motivation; this, coupled with the stress of his course, sent him into depression.
+Wan reveals that during his diet, he lacked energy and motivation; this, coupled with the stress of his course, sent him into depression.
 He states that he became suicidal around this time – "I fantasised about killing myself – I could see no other way out...I concluded that suicide was the only option."
 Wan never did attempt to kill himself, stating a fear that he would be unsuccessful and the attempt would be regarded as "just another failing".
 Upon dropping out of his course and returning home, he confessed his feelings to his family, and was diagnosed as suffering from anorexia by a doctor.
 Under the supervision of his family he began to eat more and slowly increased to a healthier weight.
 Despite the sudden change, he had no problem with having been overweight, later reflecting: "I don't regret having been fat at all.
 I know how to throw jokes at myself and I use humour before anything else, and those skills allow me to do the chat-shows.
 So I'm thankful for that."
 He even lamented that, after losing weight, he had to try harder to attract attention, saying that his weight had, to an extent, defined him.